 Life in Ancient China was hard.
 Most farmers were poor.
 They owned chickens and pigs and sometimes an ox or mule.
 In the North, people grew crops of wheat or millet while in the South they grew rice.
 (Growing rice was backbreaking labor as the fields had to be irrigated and rice plants were planted by hand).
 In the 16th century, new crops such as sweet potatoes, maize, and peanuts were introduced.

 Other crops included tea, sugar, and cotton.
 (Ordinary women worked in their homes weaving cotton).
 On the coast and on China’s many rivers people fished.
 Cormorants were trained to catch fish but they had rings or cords around their throats to prevent them from swallowing the catch!
 Rich people owned vast estates but they usually rented them out as parcels of land.
 Rich people preferred to live in towns and rarely dwelt in the countryside.

 Food in Ancient China

 The rich in Ancient China ate very well.
 They ate grains like rice, wheat, and millet.
 They also ate plenty of meat including pork, chicken, duck, goose, pheasant, and dog.
 Vegetables included yams, soya beans, broad beans, and turnip as well as spring onions and garlic.
 They also ate plenty of fish.
-Soup was made with shark fin, bird’s nest, bears paws, and sea slugs.
+Soup was made with shark fin, bird’s nests, bear paws, and sea slugs.
 People drank wine made from rice or millet.
 They also drank tea.

 Poor people ate a boring diet.
 In the South of China, they ate rice.
 In the North, they ate wheat in the form of noodles, dumplings, or pancakes.
 However, famines occurred periodically and they caused great suffering.